Tan Chui Mui: Career

 Wang Ge of Time Out Beijing identifies Tan Chui Mui of being at the forefront of a new wave of Malaysian filmmakers who deal with social issues.
 In 2007, she received the Tiger Award from the 36th International Film Festival Rotterdam with her debut feature film Love Conquers All.
 The film had previously won the New Currents Awards and Fipresci Award at the 11th Pusan International Film Festival in 2006.
 In 2010, Year Without a Summer was selected for the Asian Cinema Fund, receiving funding for both the script and post-production.
 She is also a prolific short filmmaker, who had won prizes in two short film festivals, Oberhausen Short Film Festival and Clermont-Ferrand Short film Festival.
 In 2008, she had a project of making a short film every month.
 She had made 7 short films, and she called them All My Failed Attempts.
 In 2010, she was a judge at the Malaysia Airlines short film competition.

 She has been actively involved in the Malaysia independent film scene, working as a producer, editor, script writer, and occasionally an actress.
 In 2004, she set up Da Huang Pictures with Amir Muhammad, James Lee and Liew Seng Tat.

+Political views

+In December 2023, alongside 50 other filmmakers, Tan Chui Mui signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.